 U ST 110 (the International First Year Experience Seminar) focuses on the transition to college in the U.S., available Iowa State University resources, American culture, and student personal development.
 The course material is presented through online video presentations facilitated by guests from various ISU departments and organizations.
 During an IFYE Leader led recitation section, IFYE Leaders will facilitate discussions, in-class activities, and learning experiences.

-1. Students will learn about academic resources, students’ services and social opportunities on campus, which will allow them to take full advantage of the available benefits.
-This will increase the likelihood of success as undergraduate students at ISU;
+- Students will learn about academic resources, available student services, and social opportunities on campus that will provide students with beneficial advantages to increase the likelihood of success as undergraduate students at ISU.

-2. Students will be able to learn about and cope with transitional issues that they face upon arriving in the USA.
+- Students will be able to identify and persist through transitional issues they may encounter upon arriving in the U.S.

 By the end of the semester, the International First-Year Experience Seminar aims to: